-Bill Fuller began his career in Denver, CO in the early 1980s working as a young engineer for a firm that specialized in providing structural design services for hospital construction.
-Mr. Fuller has continued to build on that early experience over the years and has developed a team of professionals at Fuller with the experience and expertise needed to continue to meet the health care industry’s structural design needs.
-In addition, Fuller now offers building envelope services to the health care industry to not only ensure that the hospitals and other facilities are safe, but to also ensure that they are enduring.
+Fuller Group’s roots began in Denver, CO, where founder Bill Fuller began his career working for a firm that specialized in providing structural design services for hospital construction.
+Today, there is a team of professionals at Fuller with the experience and expertise needed to continue to meet the health care industry’s structural design needs.
+In addition, Fuller now offers building envelope services to the healthcare industry to not only ensure that the hospitals and other facilities are safe, but to also ensure they are enduring.
 Our health care experience includes critical care facilities, patient bed additions, VA hospitals, medical office buildings, and other infrastructure support.

-Clemson University School of Nursing
+Prisma Health/Clemson School of Nursing

 Bon Secours St. Francis Millennium Cancer Center

-St. Joseph’s Emergency Department Renovation & Expansion
+St. Joseph’s Emergency Department

 This project involved a single-story addition to an existing emergency department in Savannah, GA.
 The 17,770-square-foot addition was designed to support future vertical expansion for an upcoming ICU on the upper level.
-Fuller Group was hired to provide structural design for the emergency department structure, as well as the two-story volume atrium servicing the emergency department and the renovated outpatient surgery areas.
+Fuller Group provided structural design for the emergency department structure, as well as the two-story volume atrium servicing the emergency department and the renovated outpatient surgery areas.
 Site structures in Fuller’s scope included the drive-through canopies, the ambulance canopy, and a new helipad.
 The expansion includes a composite concrete slab supported by conventional steel framing and an auger-cast grout pile deep foundation system.
 Original hospital construction consisted of concrete frames and therefore required isolation of the new steel system from the existing structure.
 The atrium is the signature architectural feature and includes a two-story volume with an arc along the south wall.
 This structure was challenging in terms of designing moment frames required to resist the large wind and seismic forces possible for this site and building occupancy.
 We designed built-up columns to provide the structure of the moment frames.